Blotch3D/Blotch3D/README.md

     BlBasicEffectAlphaTest.Parameters\[\"AlphaTestThreshold\"\].SetValue(.5f);

-4. And then your program assigns, for sprites that have translucent textures, a delegate to the BlSprite's SetEffect delegate field.
+4. And then for sprites that have translucent textures your program assigns a delegate to the BlSprite's SetEffect delegate field.
 The delegate does something like this:

     MyTranslucentSprite.SetEffect = (s,effect) =\>